gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/working-with-ssh-keys-gij-cloud.md

 2. On the Manage integrations page, click **Add integration.**

-3. On the following screen, at the Quick start integration section:
+3. On the following screen, in the Quick start integration section:
-    *   Click on the **SSH** tab.
+    *   Click the **SSH** tab.
-    *   Enter the git clone URL on the provided box.
+    *   Enter the git clone URL in the provided box.

 4. Click **Connect** to complete this process.
     *   If prompted, enter login credentials for this repository integration.
-If 2FA is enabled for this account, enter the personal access token (PAT) for the password instead.
+If 2FA is enabled for this account, enter the personal access token (PAT) as the password instead.
     *   Enable/disable [SSL Verify](/git-integration-for-jira-cloud/ssl-verify-gij-cloud) for this repository integration.

 The repository is now connected for use with Jira.